MelloJ650/MelloJ650/README.md

 ## What am I currently working on?

 Whatever peaks my interest!
-It can change at thats what keeps me coding!
+It can change and thats what keeps me coding!

 ## My areas of expertise